edgamat/edgamat.github.io/_posts/2021/10/2021-10-03-Exploring-DDD-The-Fool.md

 Your instincts for a 'correct' solution can cause you to skip ahead and not follow TDD.
 Some developers might prefer this approach.
 It can be satisfying to have an "A-ha!" moment and code an elegant solution quickly.
 And you can fill in a bunch of test that all pass, which easily demonstrates your solution to be 'correct'.

 But I would humbly suggest that you are fooling yourself into thinking that your way is better than practicing TDD.
-No matter how smart you may be, you will always be fooled into thinking your solutions are correct.
+No matter how smart you may be, you can always be fooled into thinking your solutions are correct.
 And without following TDD, your tests will be written from that perspective.

 We typically give optimistic estimates to effort and timelines.
 We often submit work to be tested that doesn't satisfy all the requirements.
 We often make changes that cause a bunch of other parts of the system to fail.
 And this is due, in the most part, to fooling ourselves.